'Bhramam' Trailer Out, Raashii Khanna Says She Is More Excited Than Nervous

-Kochi, Sep 28 (IANS) The trailer of Raashii Khanna’s upcoming Malayalam film ‘Bhraman’ is out and the actress feels that despite it being a remake of ‘Andhadhun’, there is a lot of originality in the movie.
+The trailer of Raashii Khanna’s upcoming Malayalam film ‘Bhramam’ is out and the actress feels that despite it being a remake of ‘Andhadhun’, there is a lot of originality in the movie.

 The film stars Prithviraj Sukumaran in the lead role of a blind pianist with Raashii playing the leading lady.